13protons/13protons/content/work/slows.md

 <StyleLink href="http://slowsbarbq.com">Slows Website</StyleLink>

 Slows is a fixture in Detroit serving up food to enthusiastic patrons since 2005.
-In 2015 I had the opportunity to design and build an entirely new web presence for them while they were in the midst of a growth spurtMy  opening up two new stores and expanding their catering operations.
+In 2015 I had the opportunity to design and build an entirely new web presence for them while they were in the midst of a growth spurt, opening up two new stores and expanding their catering operations.

 <image-carousel :images="images"></image-carousel>